How To Grow Calibrachoa: 10 Expert Tips For Thriving Plants

 3. Flower Beds And Borders

 Although commonly used in containers, calibrachoa also looks great in borders and flower beds.
-It is perfect for planting around garden bed boundaries since it trails, allowing it to overflow the side and creating a gentle, organic appearance.
+It is perfect for planting along garden bed boundaries because it trails, allowing it to spill over the sides and creating a gentle, organic appearance.

 4. Vertical Gardens And Wall Planters